Goodbye Stem Cells?

 One step further along in the development pathway are the daughters of stem cells called progenitor cells.
 Some are programmed to develop into tissues such as bone, cartilage, and soft tissues, the mesenchyme of the body.
 Others are found on the walls of blood vessels, waiting to spring into action when injuries occur.
 Vascular tissues, such as fat and bone marrow, have the largest number of these cells.

 The tsunami of stem cell optimism and application occurred because scientists and physicians hoped that by injecting these cells into various injured organs—such as the heart, the spinal cord, or the knee joint—the injured tissues would re-grow under the influence of the magical cells.
 So far, this hope has turned out to be only partially true.

-Many studies have noted that without millions of stem cells the tissue healing effects are not as effective.
+Many studies have noted that without millions of progenitor cells the tissue healing effects are not as effective.
 Thus, there have been furious efforts to grow more cells in culture prior to implanting them.
-However, with our emerging understanding that the tip of the spear in healing is not the MSC itself but the weapons contained inside it, a whole new effort to isolate and manufacture those elements is underway.
+However, with our emerging understanding that the tip of the spear in healing is not the cell itself but the weapons contained inside it, a whole new effort to isolate and manufacture those elements is underway.